 By having your drivers bring their own smartphones, you are leveraging devices that they are already familiar with.
 This level of familiarity and comfort may help minimize errors and simplify the onboarding process for drivers that have never used an ELD before.

 Since the app is on the driver’s phone, you can also take advantage of other accompanying apps, such as document scanning and route management.
-Apps give drivers more flexibility and may be more cost-effective, which brings us to our next point.
+Apps lead to more flexibility and cost-effectiveness, which brings us to our next point.

 2. Cost efficiency